JuliaLang/www.julialang.org/drafts/_posts/2012-03-01-dynamic-languages-are-too-fast.md

 This raises the question of how to close the rest of this performance gap between static and dynamic languages — and more to the point, whether it is even possible to do so.
 Will a patchwork of more clever tricks get us the rest of the way?
 Or is there a more consistent approach that can close the gap across the board?

+Fast implementations of traditional dynamic languages will continue to improve.
+However, we suspect that a lot of the low hanging fruit has already been picked.
+Various slow cases may be sped up by new techniques, but as more techniques are added, implementation complexity will start to grow — interactions between features in language implementations tend to be tightly coupled and cause a combinatorially explosion in code complexity as more features are added.

+This leads us to look for a new approach: a more consistent, simpler way to make dynamic languages faster.
+We've found one possible promising approach which is implemented in Julia.
+Part of this approach is to limit some of the dynamism of languages like Ruby — for example, taking away the ability to alter types after they've been created.
+However, another aspect is to give the language features that previously have only been found in statically typed languages.
+In the absence of any optimizations, these additional features make the language much, much slower.
+However, they also allow certain optimizations, in the presence of which, the language suddenly becomes fast — more often than not, within 2x of compiled languages.
+With further work, we believe we can close that gap all the way by adding a few more high-level optimizations and smoothing away some of the rougher edges of our implementation.